How to set up Webpack 5, ES6 with ESLint, PostCSS with Stylelint, CSSNANO and more!

 npm add stylelint stylelint-webpack-plugin --save-dev

-Now, edit the webpack/plugins.js
+Now, edit the webpack/plugins.js file as follows:

 const path = require('path');